-- As a result of local skin trauma such as lacerations and insect bites.
+- Local skin trauma such as lacerations and insect bites.

-- Due to spread from local infection such as dacrocystitis, hordeolum and paranasal sinuses.
+- Spread from local infection such as dacryocystitis, hordeolum and paranasal sinuses.

 The most common pathogenic organisms are S. aureus, S. epidermidis, streptococci and anaerobes.
 MRSA has also been isolated.

-The orbital septum limits spread to associated structures and notably to the central nervous system.
+The orbital septum limits spread to associated structures such as the central nervous system.

-- There is no predilection for gender or race (except in children where orbital cellulitis affects four times as many females).
+- There is no predilection for gender or race (except in children where orbital cellulitis affects boys twice as much as girls).

 - Preseptal and orbital cellulitis have both been described following eyebrow piercing.